ChrisFreeman-USDA/Mapping-with-Folium/README.md

         #consider removing the print line
         print(f"Geocoded: {address} -> ({lat}, {lng})")

-If you wish to add this to your current data frame and save it so you don't have to geocode the same items multiple times, see below.
+# How to save the coordinates so you don't need geocode.

 latitudes = [lat for lat, lon in coordinates]